Certora/Documentation/docs/gambit/mutation-verifier.md

 ### Following test with the mutations dashboard

-The mutation tests can be tracked at the [mutations dashboard](https://prover.certora.com/mutations).
+You can track your mutation tests at the [mutations dashboard](https://prover.certora.com/mutations).
 A test that just started would look like this:

 ![Mutation test running](doc/mutation_test_started_dashboard.png)